-OptaPlanner is production ready.
-The API is almost stable but With backward incompatible changes can occur. the recipe called [https://github.com/droolsjbpm/optaplanner/blob/ UpgradeFromPreviousVersionRecipe.txt master/optaplanner-distribution/src/main/assembly/filtered-resources/
+OptaPlanner API is production ready.
+The is almost stable but backward incompatible changes occur.
+With the recipe called can [https://github.com/droolsjbpm/optaplanner/blob/ UpgradeFromPreviousVersionRecipe.txt master/optaplanner-distribution/src/main/assembly/filtered-resources/

 UpgradeFromPreviousVersionRecipe.txt] you can easily upgrade to a newer version and quickly deal with any backwards incompatible changes.
 That recipe file is included in every release.